KazeTachinuu/KazeTachinuu.github.io/content/writeups/PicoCTF/2022/general_skills/pw_crack_3.md

 pos_pw_list = ["6997", "3ac8", "f0ac", "4b17", "ec27", "4e66", "865e"]
 ```

-As we are told that one of the 7 password is correct, we should simply write a simple function that test all of them until it finds the corresponding hash:
+As we are told that one of the 7 password is correct, we should simply write a simple function that test all of them until it finds the corresponding hash.
+{{< /section >}}

+{{< section type="requirements" title="Solution Approach" icon="lightbulb" >}}
+We need to:
+1. Create a script that tries all 7 passwords
+2. For each password, compute its hash using the hash_pw function
+3. Compare the hash with the correct_pw_hash
+4. When a match is found, use it to decrypt the flag
+{{< /section >}}

+{{< section type="document-green" title="Implementation" icon="terminal" >}}
+Here's our solution script:

 ```python
 pos_pw_list = ["6997", "3ac8", "f0ac", "4b17", "ec27", "4e66", "865e"]